do-community/cloud_haiku/_haikus/deblina_chatty_haiku.md

 title: 2021 Hackoberfest
 author: Deblina Chattopadhyay
 ---
-Sometimes we come across interesting moments <br>
+Sometimes we come across moments <br>
-We think they are minor <br>
+Moments that we think they are minor <br>
 Yet they are the warmest<br>